5

 Click here for details of Passport-Tickets and Single venue tickets.

 Pushpamala N (born 1956) is a multidisciplinary artist based in Bangalore, India.
-Initially trained as a sculptor, she began creating 'photo-performances' and staged mises-en-scène (constructed scenarios) in the mid-1990s, assuming various roles to craft elusive and thought-provoking narratives.
-Her work engages with themes including the construction of the feminine and the scaffolding of the nation-state.
-Described as "the most entertaining artist-iconoclast of contemporary Indian art," Pushpamala N inserts herself into the frame, positioning herself at the centre of social inquiry and exploring the artist's role as both creator and product of historical forces.
+Initially trained as a sculptor, she began creating ‘photo-performances’ and staged tableaux in the mid-1990s, assuming various roles to craft thought-provoking narratives.
+Her work explores the construction of the feminine as well as the scaffolding of the nation-state.
+Described as ‘the most entertaining artist-iconoclast of contemporary Indian art,’ Pushpamala inserts herself into the frame, positioning herself at the centre of social inquiry and exploring the artist’s role as both creator and product of historical forces.

 Bharat Bhiksha (after Calcutta Art Studio print circa 1878–80) , 2018 © Pushpamala N